59de44955ebd/elevator/README.md

 A Python 3 module for Windows 10/11 for dealing with elevation/UAC.

+Its unique selling point ;-) is function `run_elevated_command`, which allows to run an elevated command from an unelevated Python process, and return the result - stdout, stderr and exit code - back to that unelevated process (without any temporary files involved).

 ## Dependencies

 None.
 The module is 100% based on ctypes and native Winapi functions.

 ## Functions

-The module exports the following 4 public functions:
+In addition to constant IS_ELEVATED (`bool`), which indicates if the current Python process is elevated or not, the module exports the following 4 public functions:

 ### 1.) exec_elevated()